chaijs/chai-http/README.md

 ## Integration Testing

-Chai HTTP provides and interface for live integration testing via [superagent](https://github.com/visionmedia/superagent).
+Chai HTTP provides an interface for live integration testing via [superagent](https://github.com/visionmedia/superagent).
 To do this, you must first
 construct a request to an application or url.